unitreerobotics/unifolm-world-model-action/README.md

   model:
       pretrained_checkpoint: /path/to/pretrained/checkpoint;
       ...
-      dicision_making_only: True # Train the world model only in decision-making mode.
+      decision_making_only: True # Train the world model only in decision-making mode.
 If False, jointly train it in both decision-making and simulation modes.
       ...
   data:
       ...